 - SMEs must operate the placement in accordance with all employment laws and regulations.

-- Any salary expenditure above £1,000 must be funded by the SME in line with the stipulated hourly pay rate.
+- Any salary expenditure above £1,000 (or £1260 for Accelerate ventures) must be funded by the SME in line with the stipulated hourly pay rate.

 - Must be a for-profit company registered and based in the UK.